ratatui/crates-tui/README.md

 # crates-tui

 `crates-tui` is a simple TUI explorer for crates.io from the terminal.
-It supports features like
+It supports features like:

 - copy `cargo add` command to clipboard
 - open the docs page in the browser